ruochenlrc/d2mr-assessment-ruochenlrc/02_data-wrangling/02_wrangling-level-2/assessment.md

 <!-- Explanation of demonstrated unassessed objectives below this line -->

-1.  use frequent, informative comments in code and markdown: I have used a lot of comments to explain what I have done.
+1: use frequent, informative comments in code and markdown: I have used a lot of comments to explain what I have done.

-2.  find and understand documentation for R packages and functions: I have used the documentation for fct_relevel, fct_collapse, diff_data, and so on to understand how to use them.
+2: find and understand documentation for R packages and functions: I have used the documentation for fct_relevel, fct_collapse, diff_data, and so on to understand how to use them.
 Besides documentation, I have also searched online, which guided me to use render_diff to make the results of diff_data more readable.

-3.  follow a debugging workflow with independent and collaborative strategies & parse and investigate error messages: I have met a lot of error messages while completing this project.
+3&4: follow a debugging workflow with independent and collaborative strategies & parse and investigate error messages: I have met a lot of error messages while completing this project.
 Most of them are about the data types, objects that couldn't be found, missing ")", and so on.
 Sometimes I figured the problem out by reading the error message by myself, but sometimes I needed to google or ask AI to understand where the problem was if I couldn't make it by myself.
 When that didn't work either, I asked the TA for help.
 I know that I could also ask about it in our Slack channel, but I haven't had a chance to make it.

-4. Name and differentiate R data types: There are several R data types in the gm.wrangled file, including factor, character, double (numeric), integer, and logical. **Factors** represent categorical variables, while **characters** are strings containing zero or more characters. **Integers** and **doubles** store numerical values, with doubles allowing decimal points. **Logicals** hold T or F values, typically used to evaluate conditions in functions..
+12: Name and differentiate R data types: There are several R data types in the gm.wrangled file, including factor, character, double (numeric), integer, and logical. **Factors** represent categorical variables, while **characters** are strings containing zero or more characters. **Integers** and **doubles** store numerical values, with doubles allowing decimal points. **Logicals** hold T or F values, typically used to evaluate conditions in functions.

-5. Name and differentiate R objects: There could be scalar, vector, and matrix. **Scalars** are any single values, which can be any data types. **Vectors** are lists of ordered scalar objects.
+13: Name and differentiate R objects: There could be scalar, vector, and matrix. **Scalars** are any single values, which can be any data types. **Vectors** are lists of ordered scalar objects.
 For example, in this project, the "c(1992, 1997, 2002, 2007)" in the code "m.wrangled \<- gm.wrangled%\>% filter(year %in% c(1992, 1997, 2002, 2007))" is a vector. **Matrixs** are multiple ordered vector objects (we don't use matrix frequently).

 There are also **dataframes** and **tibbles**.
 Dataframes are lists of euqal-length vectors, and tibbles are simplified data frames, which are mainly used for tidyverse.
 What is generated in this project is a tibble.

 <!-- Explanation of demonstrated unassessed objectives above this line -->